 Giving Mental Health the Attention it Deserves

-The global pandemic bought us a year of disrupted schedules and confusing realities.
+The global pandemic brought us a year of disrupted schedules and confusing realities.
 Lengthy lockdowns and social distancing regulations changed our concept of urban living drastically as never before.

 Naturally, this caused a significant hike in the reported cases of depression and anxiety.
 While 64% of US citizens came down with the common signs of depression, 57% suffered from crippling anxiety.

 This led us to a dire conclusion.
 As the global pandemic was taking lives worldwide, mental health was another epidemic the world had to face through its consequences.
-The concept further became evident with visits and referrals to local mental health clinics increased five times compared to the pre-COVID society.
+The concept became evident with visits and referrals to local mental health clinics, which increased five times compared to the pre-COVID society.

 Believe it or not, 25% of all UK businesses have reported at least one of their integral team members has quit due to depression and emotional burnout.
-This means that unless businesses give mental health the attention it deserves in the coming years, they will continue to face significant financial loss on the way.
+This means that unless businesses give mental health the attention they deserve in the coming years, they will continue to face significant financial loss on the way.

-Some organizations are already addressing the issue by encouraging flexible work options and outcome-based job models.
-This can let employees find time for social interaction, and recreational activities and help them pursue their hobbies and passions.
+Some organizations have already addressed the issue by encouraging flexible work options and outcome-based job models.
+These can help employees find time for social interaction and recreational activities and help them pursue their hobbies and passions.

-Businesses that successfully implement these techniques will see a boost in productivity in the coming years, meaning increased revenue for their investors.
+Businesses that successfully implement these techniques will see a boost in productivity in the coming years, which will mean increased revenue for their investors.
+Conversely, companies that ignore these issues can soon face massive staff burnout and devastating financial losses.

 Eliminating Social Inequality